 At the same time, new clients are potentially met, and friendships solidify.

 The talk keeps turning back to certain themes.
 Mothers.
 Potential.
 Abilities.
 The desire to become something, to create something, and to reach their own best potentials.
-Liz Cutler, owner of ArtWaves. talks about her mother’s brilliance in mathematics and how she gave up a promising career when she became a mother.
+Liz Cutler, owner of ArtWaves, talks about her mother’s brilliance in mathematics and how she gave up a promising career when she had children.